 You must link all ViewKit programs with the ViewKit library, libvk, and the IRIS IM and X libraries.
-If you use an external help system with your application, you should link with an appropriate help library; otherwise, you should link with the ViewKit help library, libvkhelp.
-(See Appendix C, "Using a Help System with ViewKit," for information on using a help system with ViewKit applications.)
+If you use an external help system with your application, you should link with the appropriate help library.
+(See Appendix C, "Using a Help System With ViewKit," for information on using a help system with ViewKit applications.)